msg-byu/getting-started/README.md

 A guide to getting started in the Materials Simulation Group (MSG) with python, Travis CI, Sphinx, GitHub and general scientific computing.

-What follows is meant to be an introduction to the tools you skills you need to be an effective member of the MSG group and become a good programmer.
-Most of the things is this guide you will be able to modify and adapt to fit your own circumstances once you get familiar with the tools.
+What follows is meant to be an introduction to the tools and skills you need to be an effective member of the MSG group and become a good programmer.
+Most of the things in this guide you will be able to modify and adapt to fit your own circumstances once you get familiar with the tools.
 However, the ideas behind the overall work flow and design process are not optional as they are the keys to writing good